apify/apify-docs/content/academy/puppeteer_playwright/page/waiting.md

 ```

 Now, we won't see the error message anymore, and the first result will be successfully clicked by Puppeteer.

+> Playwright also has a `page.waitForSelector()` function and it's useful in other scenarios than clicking, or for more granular control over the waiting process.

 ## [](#waiting-for-navigation) Navigation